microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ### Play mode tests

 MRTK play mode tests have the ability to test how your new feature responds to different input sources such as hands or eyes.

 New play mode tests can inherit [BasePlayModeTests](xref:Microsoft.MixedReality.Toolkit.Tests.BasePlayModeTests) or the skeleton below can be used.

-## Creating a new play mode test
 To create a new play mode test:
 - Navigate to Assets > MixedRealityToolkit.Tests > PlayModeTests
 - Right click, Create > Testing > C# Test Script